 - 1. Point out the thermometer in the diagram.
 If you have a thermometer, show it to the class.
 Show how the measuring liquid goes up for higher temperatures and falls for lower temperatures.
 You can breathe on it, or put it in front of the AC unit to demonstrate this. - 2.
 Amend the diagram in Ex.
 B of the Students' Book and draw it on the board.
-Get the children to amend their diagrams too. - On the left-hand side, at the bottom 'Heat' → 'to heat'; at the top add 'to boil'. - On the right-hand side, at the top 'Cold' → 'to cool'; at the bottom, add 'to freeze'. - 3.
+Get the children to amend their diagrams too. - On the left-hand side, at the bottom 'Heat' \rightarrow 'to heat'; at the top add 'to boil'. - On the right-hand side, at the top 'Cold' \rightarrow 'to cool'; at the bottom, add 'to freeze'. - 3.
 Read aloud the example sentence.
 Then work through the exercise with the whole class.
 Refer to the diagram and translate any words if necessary. - B. 1.
 Can you please heat water?
-You can place it on the stove. - 4.
-Don't put ice in the sun, it will melt.
+You can place it on the stove. - 2.
+I need ice cubes.
+Can you freeze the water. - 4.
+Don't put ice in the sun, it will melt. - 3.
+I boiled the water, and I saw that steam came out of it.